nirv-ai/docs/vault/README.md

 ## copypasta the tokens and open the browser to $VAULT_ADDR
 ## if youve logged in at the same VAULT_ADDR created with a different root token
 ## you may need to clear your browser storage & cache
-## get unseal tokens and use them to unseal db and login to vault
+## get unseal tokens and use them to unseal db and login to vault UI
 ./script.vault.sh get_unseal_tokens

 # if logging in via the CLI